 The total number of blocks mined but ultimately not attached to the main Bitcoin blockchain.

-The estimated number of giga hashes per second (billions of hashes per second) the Bitcoin network is performing.
+The estimated number of tera hashes per second (trillions of hashes per second) the Bitcoin network is performing.

 A relative measure of how difficult it is to find a new block.
 The difficulty is adjusted periodically as a function of how much hashing power has been deployed by the network of miners.